Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Benchmarks

-\paragraph{Aggregated Benchmarks} Several recent publications have introduced benchmark collections that aggregate previously released datasets, creating comprehensive evaluation suites.
+Several recent publications have introduced benchmark collections that aggregate previously released datasets, creating comprehensive evaluation suites.
 Notable examples include IGLUE \citep{bugliarello2022} and M5 \citep{schneider-sitaram-2024-m5}, both of which incorporate the MARVL reasoning dataset \citep{liu-etal-2021-visually}.
-While these collections aim at providing standardized evaluation frameworks, they might create confusion regarding dataset novelty and evaluation scope.
-In this survey, we only list the original contributions of each collection rather than benchmarks taken over from previous work.
+While these collections aim to provide standardized evaluation frameworks, they might create confusion about dataset novelty and evaluation scope.
+In this survey, we list only the original contributions of each collection, rather than benchmarks reused from previous work.